Aleedzshx/-InvoiceGenerator-/README.md

 - Connect to a shopping cart or database
 - Use as a foundation for university-level projects

-Let me know if you'd like help adding a preview image or creating a visual banner for your GitHub repo.
+Let me know if you'd like help adding a preview image.